augsun/JXRollView/README.md

 ## License

-JXRollView is distributed under the terms and conditions of the [MIT license](http://rem.mit-license.org/).
+JXRollView is distributed under the terms and conditions of the [MIT LICENSE](http://rem.mit-license.org/).See LICENSE for details.
 ## Who Use It
 [ShiBa](https://itunes.apple.com/cn/app/shi-ba-mian-fei-shi-yong-shi/id1073524695)